 Saving the best for last, I will consider Dame Lettie Colston first.
 As an exemplar of willfulness, Lettie is a particularly clear case since she exerts her will over others by threatening to put them out of her last will and testament.
 In its ordinary function, a will assures that our worldly goods will be distributed according to our wishes after we die; in addition, it affords us an occasion for thinking about how we would like to be remembered in the future.
 In other words, a will is a way of writing one’s earthly after-life.
 Once our wills are written, they are usually left alone.
 For Dame Lettie Colston, however, a will is always a work in progress and has less to do with determining how she will be remembered in the future than with influencing people in the present.
 The perspicacious Jean Taylor sums it up well, observing to herself that Lettie “played a real will-game” by keeping her two nephews “in suspense” and “enemies of each other” (16).
 Playing one relative against another is exactly what Lettie does in a long letter to her nephew Eric, in which she first complains about his paltry attentions to her and then hints that she may have to alter his inheritance in order to give more to his implicitly more deserving cousin Martin (104).
-Lettie’s game of taking away her legacy whenever she does not get her way is about as far from partaking in a moral “give-and-take” as possible since she is doing all the getting while the giving (or not) or her wealth is all scheduled for when she is gone.
+Lettie’s game of taking away her legacy whenever she does not get her way is about as far from partaking in a moral “give-and-take” as possible since she is doing all the getting while the giving (or not) of her wealth is all scheduled for when she is gone.
 May classifies all such “holding, grasping, managing, [and] manipulating” as specimens of avarice, the opposite of benignity, a virtue held by Benedictine monks, May notes, as a mark of old age (53).